hackclub/hackclub/playbook/workshops/soccer/add_goal.md

 }
 ```

 - [ ] _Go ahead and add these new lines of code.
-If you don't quite
+If you don't quite understand
-       understand how they work, feel free to review the analogous code in
+       how they work, feel free to review the analogous code in
        [step 2](add_player_sprite.md)._

 > ![](img/5_write-a_create_goal.gif)

 Now that we have the goal to score in, we need to learn how to:

-- how to make a sprite disappear
+- Make a sprite disappear
-- how to detect when sprites touches another
+- Detect when sprites touches another

 Let's learn by using the console: